qir-alliance/pyqir/qirlib/README.md

 `qirlib` is a set of APIs for generating, parsing, and evaluating [Quantum Intermediate Representation (QIR)](https://github.com/qir-alliance/qir-spec).
-It is also the native implementation behind PyQIR.
+It is also the native implementation behind iqm_pyqir.

 ## Requirements